 In July 2008, our inaugural summer camp crashed, banged, shredded and wailed at the Julia Morgan School for Girls in Oakland with 65 girls, 40 volunteers, and a sold-out showcase at Bottom of the Hill.

 In 2009, our summer program doubled in size, with two sessions serving a total of 130 girls.
-We debuted two new programs that year - Girls Rock After School Program (GRASP) and Ladies Rock Camp (LRC) - and an amazing group of dedicated volunteers transitioned to become year-round staff members.
+We debuted two new programs that year - Girls Rock After School Program (GRASP) and Ladies Rock Camp (LRC), later to be renamed Women's Rock Camp - and an amazing group of dedicated volunteers transitioned to become year-round staff members.

 In 2010, 160 girls and 80 volunteers came to summer camp.
-GRASP tripled in size, serving 60 girls, and LRC held its second session.
+GRASP tripled in size, serving 60 girls, and WRC held its second session.

 The inspiration to start a Girls Rock Camp came from Portland, Oregon, home of the Rock ‘n’ Roll Camp for Girls.
 The first camp of its kind, the RNRC4G opened its doors in 2001, and it was after volunteering there that BAGRC’s founding organizers decided to bring a similar camp to the Bay Area.

 (Above: Bay Area Girls Rock Camp's founding members - from left to right - Natalie, Melissa, Anna, Sarah and Carey)